OWASP/pytm/README.md

 ![pytm logo](docs/pytm-logo.svg)

-Define your system in Python using the elements and properties described in the pytm framework.
-Based on your definition, pytm can generate, a Data Flow Diagram (DFD), a Sequence Diagram and most important of all, threats to your system.
+## Introduction

+Traditional threat modeling too often comes late to the party, or sometimes not at all.
+In addition, creating manual data flows and reports can be extremely time-consuming.
+The goal of pytm is to shift threat modeling to the left, making threat modeling more automated and developer-centric.

+## Features

+Based on your input and definition of the architectural design, pytm can automatically generate the following items:
+- Data Flow Diagram (DFD)
+- Sequence Diagram
+- Relevant threats to your system

 ## Requirements